Why should I study Chemistry?

 What materials will I need to purchase?
 You will require pens, paper and ruler etc. A scientific calculator is also needed.

 What is the exam board?
-OCR
+AQA

 This subject is for you if…